supertuxkart/stk-blender/ReadMe.md

 * <https://github.com/supertuxkart/stk-code/blob/master/src/graphics/sp_mesh_loader.hpp>

 ### Tutorials
-Note that these tutorials have not yet been updated for Blender 2.80 and later, but most of the workflow still applies.
+Note that these tutorials may not yet be updated for Blender 2.80 and later, but most of the workflow still applies.
 One major difference is that images themselves are not configured anymore, but their configuration has been moved to the materials section.

 * Library nodes: <https://supertuxkart.net/Making_Library_Nodes>